oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 additional measures, such clients are subject to client impersonation (see {{native-app-client-impersonation}}).

+### Registration of Native App Clients {#native-app-registration}

+Except when using a mechanism like Dynamic Client Registration
+{{RFC7591}} to provision per-instance credentials, native apps are classified as public clients, as defined in {{client-types}}, and MUST be registered with the authorization server as such.
+Authorization servers MUST record the client type in the client registration details in order to identify and process requests accordingly.

+### Native App Attestation {#native-app-attestation}

+The draft specification {{I-D.ietf-oauth-attestation-based-client-auth}}
+defines a mechanism that can be used by a native app to obtain a key-bound attestation to authenticate to an authorization server or resource server.
+This can provide a higher level of assurance of a mobile app's identity.

 ## Using Inter-App URI Communication for OAuth in Native Apps